Gunzalez/tfs-entry-page/README.md

 - npm install
 - npm start

-Data for the project can be found on /data, for editing Environments and Config ID examples
+See /data for content, use for editing Environments and Config ID examples